MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-payable/project-invoicing.md

 [!include [banner](../includes/banner.md)]

-This article provides an overview of project invoicing for Time and material projects and Fixed-price projects.
+This topic provides an overview of project invoicing for Time and material projects and Fixed-price projects.
 It includes information about invoice proposals (preliminary invoices), invoice control, on-account invoicing, vendor invoicing, and credit notes.

 The project type determines which invoicing procedure should be applied.
 Only the two external project types, Time and material and Fixed-price, can be invoiced.
 Time and material projects and Fixed-price projects are always attached to a project contract.